 The sprinkler test

 Lawn sprinklers have become a staple in modern lawn care.
 They can be turned on with a button or even timed to be automatic, and their wide range allows for more yard to be covered with less effort.
+And due to all the new systems on the market, sprinkler repairs are quick, easy and low cost.

 But is your lawn getting enough or too much water because of your sprinklers?